 (And just to make sure that nobody thought that the writer is using his usual sarcastic tone to get even with Anna for cutting his favorite lines of copy, I can assure you that is not the case.
 Without Anna the copy on this website would be much less relevant and you much more confused.
 And for that I personally thank you Anna.)

 * Replacing saturated fats with unsaturated fats in your daily diet contributes to maintaining a recommended cholesterol level.

 ** Betaglucans are good for the heart.
 As a part of a varied and balanced diet and a healthy lifestyle, they contribute to maintaining normal cholesterol levels in your blood.
 One 250 ml glass of Oatly provides a third (1 g) of the daily requirement of betaglucan.

-calcium carbonate, calcium phosphates, iodised salt, vitamins (D2, riboflavin and B12).
+calcium carbonate, calcium phosphates, salt, vitamins (D2, riboflavin, B12).